What are raccoons?

 Are raccoons dangerous?

 Raccoons do pose health risks to people.
 They spread many diseases that make people ill including rabies.
-They also carry on their backs disease-carrying fleas and ticks that they introduce onto properties.
+They also carry disease-carrying fleas and ticks that they introduce onto properties.
 Raccoons themselves carry parasites like roundworms which can be contacted by people through their waste.

 Another problem with raccoons living in or near your home is that they are wild animals.
 This means that in order to protect themselves from any perceived threat they will do things like bite, scratch, hiss, and display other aggressive behaviors.